 The page is available when the File Watchers plugin is enabled.
 The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.

-IntelliJ IDEA supports integration with various third-party transpilers that run in the background and perform the following:
+IntelliJ IDEA supports integration with various third-party compilers that run in the background and perform the following:

-In IntelliJ IDEA, these transpiler configurations are called File Watchers.
-For each supported transpiler, IntelliJ IDEA provides a predefined File Watcher template.
+In IntelliJ IDEA, these compiler configurations are called File Watchers.
+For each supported compiler, IntelliJ IDEA provides a predefined File Watcher template.
 Predefined File Watcher templates are available at the IntelliJ IDEA level.
-To run a transpiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the transpiler to use on your machine.
+To run a compiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the compiler to use on your machine.

 To be applicable, a File Watcher must be enabled by selecting the check box next to it on the File Watchers page of the Settings dialog box, see Enabling and Disabling File Watchers.
 After that the File Watcher will be invoked automatically upon any changes made to the source code or upon save, depending on whether the Immediate File Synchronization check box is selected or cleared, see New Watcher Dialog.